taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 Jheri: **"Yes?"**

-From the other side of the door: **"Umm, sorry Jheri, but it's Rhee, it's an emergency--"**
+From the other side of the door: **"Sorry Jheri, it's Rhee, I know you're not on duty today but it's an emergency--"**

 We see Jheri stretching, trying to collect herself.